-- 1) Pump parts will be cleaned in a dedicated basin (not a sink). - 2) Pump parts should be removed from the tubing and disassembled after each use.
-They should be rinsed in cold water to remove the milk residue, washed thoroughly in hot soapy water and rinsed well to
+- 1. Pump parts will be cleaned in a dedicated basin (not a sink). - 2.
+Pump parts should be removed from the tubing and disassembled after each use.
+They should be rinsed in cold water to remove the milk residue, washed thoroughly in hot soapy water and rinsed well to remove any soap residue.
+Tubing should not be washed as only air travels through it.
+Any tubing with milk backed up into it should be replaced and the pump inspected for overflow.
+Condensation of water vapors in the tubing can be removed by turning the pump on high with tubing only connected to the pump.
+Air movement through the tubing will dry and remove the condensation. - 3.
+All parts should then be placed upside down to drain on a clean paper towel, covered with another towel and allowed to air dry, or dried with clean paper towels and placed in the mother's personal bag. - 4.
+The nurse, using standard precautions, should assist the mother who is too sick to clean her pump parts.

-- 3) All parts should then be placed upside down to drain on a clean paper towel, covered with another towel and allowed to air dry, or dried with clean paper towels and placed in the mother's personal bag. - 4) The nurse, using standard precautions, should assist the mother who is too sick to clean her pump parts. - 5) If a pump kit has been contaminated or does not appear clean, the mother will be provided with a fresh kit.
+5. If a pump kit has been contaminated or does not appear clean, the mother will be provided with a fresh kit.